alextotheroh/alextotherohdotcom/README.md

 npm run build
 ```

-copy the contents of the build directory to the /HomePage folder on ubuntu host.
+- copy the contents of the build directory to the /HomePage folder on ubuntu host.
+- cp index.html to `HomePage/..` (`/var/www/html`)